Home Laminate FlooringLaminate Flooring BuyingChoosing The Ultimate Guide to Laminate Flooring Underlayment

 If you’re looking for something that will help to muffle sound, but won’t break the bank, the 3in1 Silent Vapor Underlayment by Feather Step™ is a great option.
 This incredibly durable underlayment is a 2mm, cross-linked polypropylene, giving it a higher density than the open-cell polyethylene foam underlayment.
 Because of this, the Feather Step™ Vapor 3-in-1 absorbs sound and offers enhanced moisture protection.
 The attached foil moisture barrier works in conjunction with the foam itself to ensure that your floor is protected from any vapor given off by the sub-floor.
 This underlayment includes an adhesive strip for easy installation.

-Silver Vapor 3-in-1 Laminate Flooring Underlayment
+Vapor 3-in-1 Underlayment Silver

 Feather Step 3-in-1 Vapor Barrier Silver Underlayment